infoeducatie/infoeducatie-ui/README.md

 # infoeducatie-react

 React frontend for our [backend API](https://github.com/infoeducatie/infoeducatie-api).
-The rest of dependencies are in [`package.json`](https://github.com/infoeducatie/infoeducatie-react/blob/master/package.json).
+This will replace our [existing website](http://infoeducatie.ro/).

 ## Setup